Will Marijuana Sales Trump Wine In 2017? Tax Data, Flood Have Bad Signs

 The bad news is that if California wine sales do end up being seriously affected by the January 2017 flooding in the Napa Valley, there will not be easy alternatives outside of America to replace the absentee wine.
 According to US News, wine production fell worldwide by almost five percent in 2016.

-[Feature Image by David Silverman/Getty Images]
+[Featured Image by David Silverman/Getty Images]